Online Renewal Available for 2022, 2023 & 2024:

-Licenses that expired in 2020, 2021, or 2022 may be renewed online.
-Beginning October 1, 2023, licenses expiring in 2023 may be renewed online.
-Licensees will receive a renewal invoice in the mail in early October which will contain your username and password.
-If the Board has a valid e-mail address on file, licensees will also receive the renewal invoice via e-mail.
+Licenses that expired in 2021, 2022, or 2023 may be renewed online.
+Licensees received a renewal invoice in the mail in early October which contained your username and password.
+If the Board had a valid e-mail address on file, licensees also received the renewal invoice via e-mail.
 You are encouraged to renew online using a MasterCard or Visa to avoid the cost and uncertainty of mailing.

 RENEWAL FORMS ARE ON THE “FORMS” PAGE OF OUR WEBSITE FOR DOWNLOADING & PRINTING.